simonbharris/libft/README.md

 NOTE: -- There are extra functions and other helpful projects have been added to my libft since it was first created, such as ft_printf.

+Check my includes/libft.h for a list of my extra functions.
+(Does not include GetNextLine or ft_printf)

 ## First project as a Cadet.

 At 42 Silicon Valley, cadets are those that have successfully passed and survived the harsh Piscine, also known as their intensive basic training, and was welcomed into their 1-3 year program.